 It's just that one day, he looks a little bit... off.

-As mentioned above, this is always played for either drama
+As mentioned above, this is nearly always either Played for Laughs, or Played for Drama as Transformation Horror.

 - In The Cat Returns, the protagonist becomes more catlike the longer she remains Trapped in Another World.